-We ask that audience members don't try to talk to or touch the performers, and that you keep your voice low if talking to people around you so that other audience members can hear the show.
-We hope that the audience will enjoy the humour in the show, and you are welcome to laugh out loud, clap or click if you particularly like something.
+We ask that audience members don't try to talk to or touch the performers or instruments, and that you keep your voice low if talking to people around you so that other audience members can hear the show.

 If you need to leave during the performance, please move carefully but promptly to the aisle to avoid blocking other people's view.
-When you're ready to come back in, a staff member will help you return to your seat at an appropriate time.
+Please note, if you do leave, you may not be able to come back in.
+Please check with a staff member who will let you know if there is an appropriate time to go back in.
+During applause is usually a good time.